Sterols: 1. Cholesterol and Cholesterol Esters

 In human serum, the levels of lathosterol (5α-cholest-7-en-3β-ol) were found to be inversely related to the size of the bile acid pool, and in general, the concentration of serum lathosterol is strongly correlated with the cholesterol balance under most dietary conditions.
 A further important animal sterol is 7-dehydrocholesterol (cholesta-5,7-dien-3β-ol), the final precursor to cholesterol in the Kandutsch-Russell biosynthesis pathway.
 In the skin, on irradiation with sunlight, this is converted to vitamin D3 (cholecalciferol), and in other tissues, it is the precursor for a family of 'spiral steroids', which regulate of NaK-ATPases.
 It shields plasma and mitochondria membranes from phospholipid autoxidation and inhibits ferroptosis.
 In insects, cholesterol is converted back to 7‑dehydrocholesterol in the pathway to synthesise the developmental ecdysone hormones.

-Marine invertebrates produce a many novel sterols, with unusual cyclic structures and/or side chains, some derived from cholesterol and others from plant sterols or alternative biosynthetic intermediates.
+Marine invertebrates produce many novel sterols, with unusual cyclic structures and/or side chains, some derived from cholesterol and others from plant sterols or alternative biosynthetic intermediates.
 For example, at least 80 distinct sterols have been isolated from echinoderms and 100 from sponges.

 Cholesterol will oxidize slowly in tissues or foods to form a range of different products with additional hydroperoxy, epoxy, hydroxy or keto groups, and these can enter tissues via the diet.
 From the standpoint of human health and nutrition, there is increasing interest in these oxo-sterols since accumulation in plasma is associated with inhibition of the biosynthesis of cholesterol and bile acids and with other abnormalities in plasma lipid metabolism.
-These and similar oxysterols produced in tissues by specific microsomal or mitochondrial oxidations are discussed in a further document on this web site.
+These and similar oxysterols produced in tissues by microsomal or mitochondrial oxidations are discussed in a further document on this web site.

 7. Cholesterol and Disease

-Elevated cholesterol and cholesterol ester levels are associated with the pathogenesis of cardiovascular disease (atherosclerotic plaques, myocardial infarctions and strokes), as is well known, and this is considered briefly on this website together with the metabolism of the plasma lipoproteins.
+Elevated cholesterol and cholesterol ester levels are associated with the pathogenesis of cardiovascular disease (atherosclerotic plaques, myocardial infarctions and strokes), as is well known, and this is considered briefly on this website in relation to the metabolism of the plasma lipoproteins.
 The rate-limiting enzyme in the synthesis of cholesterol HMG-CoA reductase is the target of statins, but drugs that target other steps in the biosynthetic pathway, such as the squalene monooxygenase and lanosterol synthase, are under investigation.
 Further discussion of such a complex nutritional and clinical topic is best left to others better qualified than me.

 Cholelithiasis or the presence in the gallbladder or bile ducts of 'stones', which consist largely of cholesterol (~85%), is one of the most prevalent and costly digestive diseases in developed countries, and the primary cause is excessive excretion of cholesterol from the liver.

-Several genetic disorders of cholesterol biosynthesis have been identified in recent years that can result in developmental malformations, including neurologic defects.
+At least eight different inherited disorders of cholesterol biosynthesis are recognized in humans that lead to congenital abnormalities in those afflicted, including developmental malformation and neurologic defects, while deficiencies in the enzymes responsible for the hydrolysis of cholesterol esters, such as the lysosomal acid lipase, occur in Wolman disease and cholesterol ester storage disease.
 As there is limited cholesterol transport across the placenta, the human foetus is highly dependent upon endogenous synthesis.
-While the molecular basis for the altered developmental pathways is not fully understood, impaired synthesis of the hedgehog family of signalling proteins, which require covalently linked cholesterol for their functions in membranes, is believed to be involved in many cases.
+While the molecular basis for the altered developmental pathways is not fully understood, impaired synthesis of the hedgehog family of signalling proteins, which incorporate covalently linked cholesterol, is believed to be involved in many cases.
 In others, there are confirmed enzyme defects, and the recessive Smith-Lemli-Opitz syndrome in infants born with a decreased concentration of the enzyme 7‑dihydrocholesterol reductase produces symptoms varying from mild autism to severe mental and often fatal physical problems.
 The effects are due to a lack of cholesterol and accumulation of 7‑dehydrocholesterol and its 27-hydroxy metabolite in the brain, as dietary cholesterol or that produced peripherally cannot be transported across the blood-brain barrier.
-Deficiencies in cholesterol transport and metabolism are factors in many forms of neurodegeneration, including Alzheimer’s disease, Huntington’s disease and related conditions associated with old age.
-At least eight different inherited disorders of cholesterol biosynthesis are recognized in humans that lead to congenital abnormalities in those afflicted, while deficiencies in the enzymes responsible for the hydrolysis of cholesterol esters, such as the lysosomal acid lipase, occur in Wolman disease and cholesterol ester storage disease.
 In animal models, deficiencies in SREBP-2 and genes encoding sterol biosynthetic enzymes display embryonic lethality.

 Niemann-Pick Type C disease is a rare and severe autosomal recessive disorder, i.e., a lysosomal storage disease in which an intracellular disruption of cholesterol transport causes accumulation of unesterified cholesterol and other molecules in the late endosomal/lysosomal compartments because of gene mutations mainly affecting the binding protein NPC1 (NPC2 to a lesser extent).
 This leads to damage and degeneration of various cells and tissues of the body, in particular the neurons in the central nervous system.
 Although some aberrant glycosphingolipid metabolism occurs, the disease is distinct from the Niemann-Pick Type A and B diseases, which are caused by defects in the storage of sphingomyelin in lysosomes, although there is then a secondary effect upon cholesterol storage.
 Excess accumulation of cholesterol is also associated with the metabolism of bis(monoacylglycero)phosphate in the lysosomal compartment.